Building something new.

 I cofounded Represently, the first company to apply machine learning to Congress's workflow (acquired).
-I assist General Assembly in helping people and the world's largest companies become more data-driven.
-I formally helped launch and led instruction for GA's Data Science Immersive, a full-time 12-week program to learn to code and become a data scientist.
+I helped launch General Assembly’s Data Science Immersive, empowering anyone to become a data scientist.
+I then led B2B data science programs.

 I'm from Iowa, but I live in DC.